Reset Car Computer After Replacing Battery

 Resetting the computer of your car if you only remove the positive terminal on your battery will cost you 0 dollars and you can do this work at your home with no previous car knowledge.

 The next way is to take your car to a shop.
 Let the mechanics do this work on your car and remove all the codes.
 This will cost you somewhere between $50 to $150.
-This way is perfect for people who don’t want to mess with their cars and just want their problems out of their life.
+This way is perfect for people who don’t want to mess with their cars and just want their problems out of their lives.

 The third way is to do it by yourself.
 Get an OBD2 scanner tool, if you get one that you could connect with a mobile phone would be perfect.
 Since these tools tell you a lot more than the cheap $30 scanners.
 This tool can be pricier and you could pay around $100 or more for this tool.